vmware/cloud-director-extension-standard-library/documentation/extension-sdk/elements.md

 ### Right bundle

-Right Bundle `type` represents a Cloud Director Right Bundle entity.
+Right Bundle `type` represents a VMware Cloud Director Right Bundle entity.
 The element `type` requires the `spec` property, it outlines the details required for the right bundle realization.

 ```yaml
 elements: